Held by The Filson Historical Society

 Scope and Content Note

 Rabbi Martin Perley served as an Army Chaplain during the second world war.
 His papers start with his being recruited by the Jewish Welfare League to be a Chaplain in 1942 and end with his service overseas in 1946.
 His service includes Fort Benjamin Harrison in Indiana, Fort Custer in Michigan and Iwo Jima in the Pacific.
 The papers deal mostly with counseling soldiers and preparing for the Jewish High Holy Days.
 He also encounters some German Jewish prisoners of war at Fort Custer and wrote an article for the Jewish press about the prisoners.
+Folder 2 of this collection has been digitized.
+To view the PDF scan, click on the link provided in the folder list below.

 Rabbi Martin Perley was born Martin Perelmuter in Philedelphia, Pennsylvania in 1910.
 His parents were naturalized American citizens from Russia.
 By 1912 the family had moved to Canada abd his parents became Canadian citizens.
 Martin returns to the United States in 1930 to go to Rabbinical school, claiming American citizenship.
 In 1934 he accepts a position in Australia and lives there for three years and legally changes his name to Perley.
 He returns to the United States in 1937 and accepts a position in Hot Springs, Arkansas.
 In 1942 he becomes a Chaplain in the United States Army, first serving at Fort Benjamin Harrison in Indiana and then at Fort Custer in Michigan before being sent to the Pacific theater.